erangell/TrainTheTrainer/README.md

 The index.html file should then open in a web browser.
 The files in the directory are being served by a local web server, so images and objects will load properly without CORS errors.

+After you run the above steps once, you should be able to continue development without internet connectivity.

 If you are upgrading this repository to a new version of Aframe:

 To find the latest version of Aframe, go to this site: https://github.com/aframevr/aframe/tree/master/dist